Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 <h3>Product:</h3>

 <a href="https://carlrlarson.shinyapps.io/hooply_app/">An HTML5-based web application was developed and deployed to the R Shiny.io database,</a> which depicts contour levels for various "altitudes" of probability, for each cell on the map of score-time endgame possibilities, allowing lay-users to easily compute a validated probability that the leading team will win.
+A backup copy of the app is also hosted <a href="https://carlrlarson.shinyapps.io/hooply">via this link</a> (in case the first link is over-run by the web traffic cap).

 <h2>3.
 File description comment:</h2>

-The project whitepaper is hosted in this Github repository in both .RMD and .PDF format, and with a Shiny-responsive HTML version hosted at the link: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/
+The project whitepaper is hosted in this Github repository in both .RMD and .PDF format, and with a Shiny-responsive HTML version hosted at the link: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/ Please note this particular link can take a few minutes or more to load, so please be patient.

 <h2>4.
 Source and library statements</h2>